ibm-cloud-docs/Registry/registry_notices_notaryv1.md

 The Notary v1 service is being deprecated immediately and it is being removed from {{site.data.keyword.registrylong}} on 31 August 2021.
 {: shortdesc}

+The original announcement was published on 8 July 2021.
+{: note}

 [Notary v1](https://github.com/notaryproject/notary){: external} is the server side of [Docker Content Trust (DCT)](https://docs.docker.com/engine/security/trust/){: external}.
 DCT did not have widespread adoption in the community or in the {{site.data.keyword.registrylong_notm}} customer base.